scriptcs/scriptcs/README.md

 # scriptcs

 ## Why should you care?
-Write C# apps with a text editor, nuget and the power of Rosyln!
+Write C# apps with a text editor, nuget and the power of Roslyn!

 **Note**: *Roslyn is a pre-release CTP and currently an unsupported technology.
 As such there may be changes in Roslyn itself that could impact this project.
 Please bear that in mind when using scriptcs*